civicsense2025/withme.travel/docs/authentication.md

 - **Account-Based Access:** Logged-in users have access to all features, including collaboration, sharing, and persistent storage.
 - **Unified Auth State Management:** The AuthProvider and hooks handle both guest and authenticated user states, ensuring a consistent experience.
 - **A/B Testing Ready:** The new flow enables robust experimentation on onboarding, conversion, and retention.

 ---

+## Best Practices (2025)

+- **Always use `getUser()` for Supabase auth checks** (never `getSession()`).
+This ensures you get the latest, secure user state and avoids stale or missing data.
+- **Profile data must always be pulled from `public.profiles`**.
+Never use `public.users` (deprecated) for user-facing info.
+- **Use the centralized `AuthProvider` and hooks** for all auth state and actions in React components.
+- **Defensive programming:** Always check for null/undefined user, guest, or session states.
+Handle all loading, error, and fallback cases.
+- **Never expose guest tokens or allow guest access to other users' data.**
+- **Upgrade path:** When a guest signs up, always link their guest data to the new account securely.
+- **Use constants from `utils/constants/database.ts`** for all DB access (never magic strings).
+- **Enforce Row Level Security (RLS)** on all sensitive tables and endpoints.
+- **Never store sensitive info in public tables or client-side state.**

+---

+## Guest Collaboration & Whiteboarding

+- **Guest tokens** allow users to join group planning sessions and collaborative whiteboards without an account.
+- Guests can:
+  - Create and join group plans and whiteboards in real time
+  - Add, edit, and move ideas, tasks, and comments
+  - See other guests' and members' presence and edits live
+- **Security boundaries:**
+  - Each guest token is isolated to its own group/plan context
+  - Guests cannot access or modify other groups or plans they are not invited to
+  - Guest tokens are never exposed outside their intended session
+  - All sensitive actions (export, sharing, inviting, persistent save) require upgrade to a full account
+- **Upgrade path:**
+  - At any time, a guest can sign up/log in to claim their group/plan and continue collaborating with full access
+  - All guest edits and contributions are preserved and linked to the new account
+- **Defensive design:**
+  - The UI always reflects guest vs. member capabilities
+  - Backend enforces strict RLS and token validation for all collaborative actions

+---